DevaBuddhism/IndraQCE/README.md

 ---

+## Deva Module

+[Deva Module](https://github.com/indraai/deva) - The Deva module is the core of the architecture that allows all the Agents to question, answer, call functions, run methods, manage variables, set state, catch errors, and communicate.
+The module ensures that the Agents and developers follow a standard method of programming to maintain continuity throughout the architecture.

 ## Feecting Language

 [feecting manual](https://github.com/indraai/language-feecting/tree/master/manual) - The feecting language is a custom meta programming language developed specifically for the Indra QCE.
 It is a key-value pair meta language that allows scripts to interact with agents, retrieve live data, and provided countless other features.